briansun1210/sorting/README.md

 # sorting
-bubble sort and selection sort
+using c++ to sort a array by using bubble sort and selection sort algorithm